kaanakan/Deep-Learning/README.md

 # Deep-Learning
-Some classifications with ANN and CNN with using keras.
+Some classifications with ANN and CNN with using keras and pytorch.